(includes Waterloo Creek and Myall Creek Massacres)

 More significantly, the convicts at Myall Creek chose a particularly messy and bloody technique.
 They not only clubbed, shot or slashed their victims – in themselves common practices – but also mutilated them by hacking off their heads.
 Since they were not head-hunters, they had no use for the heads as collectable trophies and left many of them to lie where they fell.

 The men who committed the Myall Creek atrocity were motivated by genuine fears for their own safety.
 The decision to decapitate their victims seems unnecessarily bloody and pointless, however, unless we interpret it as an act of revenge for similar atrocities committed against their countrymen, of which the Charles Eaton murders were the best known, although there was at least one other instance as well.
 On the Liverpool Plains run of Sir John Jamison, three stockmen had been beheaded and dismembered by Aborigines in 1833.
-We can easily believe that somewhere in the warped minds of the convict stockmen lurked the notion that they would give the Aborigines a dose of their own medicine, their intellect and education being such as to render them incapable of distinguishing between Aborigines and Torres Strait islanders.
+We can easily believe that somewhere in the warped minds of the convict stockmen lurked the notion that they would give the Aborigines a dose of their own medicine, their education being such as to render them incapable of distinguishing between Aborigines and Torres Strait islanders.

 Many of the convicts passed through the convict barracks at Hyde Park in Sydney when George Milner Slade had his office there, attached to the convict Assignment Board.
 Their stay in Sydney had been brief.
 Slade worked alone and personally handled every male convict landed at Sydney.
 It meant that at least six of the convict murderers could claim to have seen or heard of someone with direct involvement in the Charles Eaton story, for their assignment officer had very kindly adopted William D’Oyly, the poor little orphan boy.11